 One-on-ones are a great way for managers to improve their personal relationships with team members.
 These meetings are an amazing opportunity to create a space to focus on a single person and help them become as productive and successful in the business as possible.

 However, they're also time-consuming, and can quickly fill up a manager's calendar, killing productivity, and slowing growth instead of accelerating it.

 That's why the frequency of one-on-one meetings can be a tricky thing to get right.

-These individual conversations between a manager and a team member can potentially cover everything from working relationships, career goals, expectations, to providing resources.
+An individual conversation between a manager and a team member that covers topics like working relationships, career goals, expectations, and providing resources.

 For the purpose of figuring out the right cadence for this meeting, there are a few types of manager + direct report meetings that don't qualify.

-To avoid confusion, the following meetings are not "one-on-ones" for the purposes of this article:
+To avoid confusion, the following meetings are not "one-on-ones" for the purposes of this discussion:

-- Discussions between two people.
+- 🚫 Other discussions between two people.
 Having only two attendees in a meeting is great, but sometimes that's just a discussion.